 Mark first received treatment at Clear Passage five years ago, when recurring bowel obstructions were threatening his life.
 Prior to beginning therapy, he had spent a total of over 140 days in the hospital — 96 of which were during a medically induced coma — and had several bowel repair surgeries.
-He described his experience in the following video:

 Since his initial treatment program, Mark has been coming back to Clear Passage regularly as part of a maintenance program that keeps his adhesions and obstructions at bay.
 He is also a moderator for our online Bowel Obstruction Support Forum, where he answers questions and provides advice to others suffering from obstructions.

 We had the chance to catch up with Mark recently — read on for an update on how he is doing today.